-\looseness -1 \paragraph{Scalarization} The objective \eqref{eq:approx_fim_matrix_form_main} is the matrix-valued function of $d_{1:K}$.
-As such, it cannot be optimized, since the information about different components of $\theta_i$ of the latent reward needs to be weighted.
-Classically, experiment design \cite{fedorov_hackl_1997} suggest to either weight all components of the uncertainty equally such as reducing $||\hat{\theta} - \tstar||^2$, or minimizing error on a certain projection $(\hat{\theta}-\tstar)^\top\mathbf{V}(\hat{\theta} - \tstar)$.
-These are called A- or V-designs, respectively, and result in a particular scalarization function $s(\cdot)$.
-With scalarization our final design objective is then: For A-design this is $s(\bA) = 1/\operatorname{Tr}(\bA^{-1})$, and for V-design, $s(\bA) = 1/\operatorname{Tr}(\bV\bA^{-1})$.
+\looseness -1 \paragraph{Scalarization} The objective \eqref{eq:approx_fim_matrix_form_main} is a matrix-valued function of~$d_{1:K}$.
+As such, it cannot be directly optimized, since the information about different components~$\theta_i$ of the latent reward needs to be weighted.
+Classically, experiment design \cite{fedorov1997model} suggests weighting all components of uncertainty equally such as reducing $\|\hat{\theta} - \tstar\|^2$, or minimizing error on a certain projection $(\hat{\theta}{-}\tstar)^\top\mathbf{V}(\hat{\theta} {-} \tstar)$.
+These are called A- or V-designs, respectively, and result in a particular scalarization function~$s(\cdot)$.
+With scalarization our final design objective is: For A-design this is $s(\bA) = 1/\operatorname{Tr}(\bA^{-1})$, and for V-design, $s(\bA) = 1/\operatorname{Tr}(\bV\bA^{-1})$.
 This optimization is subject to the constraints that each $d^h_q$ must be a valid visitation of policy $\pi_q$ (i.e. $\in \mathcal{D})$.

 \looseness -1